-September 20, 1989: Apple releases the Macintosh Portable, its pre-PowerBook attempt at introducing the world to a battery-powered Mac you could take on the move.
+September 20, 1989: Apple releases the Macintosh Portable, its pre-PowerBook attempt at introducing the world to a battery-powered Mac you could take on the road.

-At a time when Tim Burton’s Batman is flying high in theaters, and Madonna is shocking audiences at the 1989 MTV Video Music Awards, this ahead-of-its-time product lays the groundwork for Apple’s later laptop revolution.
+At a time when Tim Burton’s Batman is flying high in theaters, and Madonna is shocking audiences at the MTV Video Music Awards, this ahead-of-its-time product lays the groundwork for Apple’s looming laptop revolution.

 Development on a portable Mac actually predates the launch of the original Macintosh.
 Mac project innovator Jef Raskin envisioned the Macintosh being a portable computer.

 However, as Steve Jobs took over work on the project, this ideal receded into the background.
 The only nod toward portability on the 1984-era Macintosh as shipped was a carrying handle.